Victoria Forester: Novelist, The Girl Who Could Fly

 Forester began writing The Girl Who Could Fly as a screenplay, which was optioned by Paramount Pictures.
 She loved the story so much she decided to write it as a novel.

 Awards

 After publishing The Girl Who Could Fly, Forester won the Bank Street Best Children's Book of the Year, the Black Eyed Susan Award, Booklist Editors' Choice, Florida Sunshine State Young Readers Award Master List, Indiana Young Hoosier Award Master List and the Utah Beehive Book Award Master List Awards.
 The novel was under the Top 10 First Novels for Youth.

 Personal life

-She is currently living in Los Angeles, California with her husband, daughter, and cat.
+She lives in Los Angeles, California with her husband, daughter, and cat.